reversim/reversim-summit-2019/scripts/reversim-calendar/README.md

 4. Follow the prompt to authorize the application

 ## TODO
-- It currently does not include lecture locations
 - The dates of the event are hardcoded in agenda.js
 - The agenda data is hardcoded in agenda.js